G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Introduction

 \section{Introduction}

-Federated Learning (FL) has emerged as a novel decentralized learning paradigm enabling clients to collectively construct a deep learning model (global model), whilst retaining their data locally.
-This paradigm, unlike traditional centralized methods, requires the transmission of individually trained model weights from clients to a central orchestration server for aggregating the global model during the process.
-FL addresses key challenges such as data privacy and thus has seen increasing adoption across various applications, e.g., mobile keyboard prediction~\cite{hard2018federated} and self-driving cars~\cite{pokhrel2020federated,elbir2022federated}.
+Federated Learning (FL) has emerged as a novel decentralized learning paradigm that empowers clients to collectively construct a deep learning model (global model) while retaining the confidentiality of their local data.
+In contrast to traditional centralized methods, FL requires the transmission of individually trained model weights from clients to a central orchestration server for the aggregation of the global model throughout the process.
+FL has gained prominence due to its ability to address critical challenges such as data privacy, resulting in increased adoption across diverse applications, e.g., self-driving cars~\cite{elbir2022federated,pokhrel2020federated}.

-A noteworthy trade-off of FL is the inability to allow anyone but themselves to access their data during the training.
-As prior works have indicated, this feature renders FL susceptible to \emph{backdoor attacks}~\cite{nguyen2022flame,zhang2022fldetector}.
-These attacks involve a minor subset of clients, called malicious and compromised by an attacker, transmitting manipulated weights to the server to corrupt the global model.
-The objective of such attacks is to prompt the global model to predict attacker-chosen results on backdoored samples with specific triggers, e.g., car images with racing stripes~\cite{bagdasaryan2020how} or sentences about Athens~\cite{wang2020attack}.
+However, FL introduces a trade-off in that no client, other than themselves, can access their own data during training.
+As prior research has highlighted, this inherent characteristic renders FL susceptible to \emph{backdoor attacks}~\cite{li20233dfed,nguyen2022flame,zhang2022fldetector}.
+These attacks involve a minority subset of clients, malicious and compromised by an attacker, transmitting manipulated weights to the server, thereby corrupting the global model.
+The objective of these attacks is to induce the global model to make predictions aligned with the attacker's intent for specific samples, often triggered by specific patterns, e.g., car images with racing stripes~\cite{bagdasaryan2020how} or sentences about Athens~\cite{wang2020attack}.